StStep/ulam-elements/readme.md

 **Future Work**

 * Currently, Cytoplasm based distance measuring means internal non-Cytoplasm elements will alter the overall shape of the allocated space
+* Nucleus auto-centering works with simple organizations, current isses:
+    * Corner sites are heavily prefered due to counting dirction
+    * Nuclei of the same ID clumb, making multiple ID Nuclei less effective, and limits ID coverage
+    * Nuclie swaping is type agnostic, maybe make it check some stuff first, such as only swaping to Cyto?
+Could fix at same time as corner preference.

 ###Nucleus
 This element initiates site allocation, by creating Cytoplasm elements, and setting their dist data member.